jwd2a/justindav.is/_posts/2017/2017-03-07-review-auth0.md

 Have you had experience with Auth0?
 Did I miss an important part of considering a service like this?
 Leave it in the comments!

+[BTW - I also checked out [Stormpath][stormpath] during my investigation of providers for identity management.
+Their pricing wasn't quite as good, and they've since been acquired by [Okta][okta], so I'm unsure how that'll settle.
+If you've had experience with them, comment and let me know!]

 [auth0]:https://auth0.com
 [dashboard]: https://dl.dropbox.com/s/iqmqt96tvseenbw/Screenshot%202017-03-07%2011.27.16.png
 [lockui]: https://cdn.auth0.com/docs/media/articles/libraries/lock/lock-default.png